notenail/notenail.github.io/_posts/2020-12-12-noisy_student.md

 tags: [Blog, Self-training, Computer Vision, Noisy Student]
 ---

-One of the best papers I came across in 2020 was the Google Brain team’s <a href="https://arxiv.org/pdf/1911.04252.pdf" target="_blank" rel="noopener noreferrer" style="color:blue"> ***Self-training with Noisy Student***.</a> It is a semi-supervised technique that works well even when we have a sufficient amount of labeled data.
-So much that it beat the contemporary SOTA by a whole 2% gain on ImageNet-A top-1% accuracy while increasing the robustness of a classification model at the same time.
+One of the best papers I came across in 2020 was the Google Brain team’s <a href="https://arxiv.org/pdf/1911.04252.pdf" target="_blank" rel="noopener noreferrer" style="color:black"> **Self-training with Noisy Student**.</a> It is a semi-supervised technique that works well even when we have a sufficient amount of labeled data.
+So much so that it beat the contemporary SOTA by a whole 2% gain on ImageNet-A top-1% accuracy while increasing the robustness of a classification model at the same time.
 This paper was arguably the best lockdown read.

 ## Self-training

 Self-training is a type of semi-supervised learning.
 First, let’s clarify what’s the main difference between semi-supervised and supervised learning.
 In supervised learning, we train the model on the entire dataset (train-test-valid) and the dataset is labeled in its entirety.
 While on the other hand, in semi-supervised learning, we train a model on the labels of a subset of the dataset.
 This model is then used to label the remainder of the dataset since the predictions are likely to be better than random.
 This process is repeated until we get a model that converges.

-Generally, semi-supervised datasets are far more ubiquitous as labeling the entire dataset that contains millions of images is mundane and often an expensive job.
+Generally, semi-supervised datasets are far more ubiquitous since labeling the entire dataset that contains millions of images is a mundane and often an expensive job.

 Self-training is a subset of semi-supervised learning and works in the following way:
 - **Step 1**: Split the labeled data instances into train and test sets.
 - **Step 2**: Train a model using this data.
 - **Step 3a**: Use the trained classifier to label (pseudo-labels) the unlabeled instances.
-- **Step 3b**: Weight the pseudo-labels by model confidence and keep the best ones.
+- **Step 3b**: Weigh the pseudo-labels by model confidence and keep the best ones.
 - **Step 4**:   Concatenate the pseudo-labels with the labeled dataset and re-train a new classifier model.
 (Typically the architecture of the new model isn’t the same as the previous one)
 - **Step 5**: Repeat Step 3 after evaluating classifier performance with a suitable metric.
 Stop if the model *converges*.